odkr/sucgi/README.md

 If there's something wrong with suCGI, please
 [open an issue](https://github.com/odkr/sucgi/issues).
-You are welcome to write me if you do not have a GitHub account.
+You are welcome to write an email if you do not have a GitHub account.

 ## License

 Copyright 2022 and 2023 Odin Kroeger

-suCGI is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SuCGI is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-suCGI is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SuCGI is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with suCGI.
+You should have received a copy of the GNU Affero General Public License along with SuCGI.
 If not, see <https://www.gnu.org/licenses/>.